-Investigators worldwide are eligible to submit a proposal in response to the Spitzer Space Telescope Cycle-8 Call for Proposals.
-The Spitzer Science Center (SSC) will offer NASA funding to investigators affiliated with U.S.-based institutions, subject to availability and the limitations cited below, to support the analysis of data from proposals selected by the SSC.
+Investigators worldwide, subject to the above, are eligible to submit a proposal in response to the Spitzer Space Telescope Cycle-9 Call for Proposals.
+The Spitzer Science Center (SSC) will offer NASA funding to investigators affiliated with U.S.-based institutions, subject to availability and the limitations cited in this call for proposals, to support the analysis of data from proposals selected by the SSC.